Counties Impacted

 3. By email – Send comments to CDCR@modot.mo.gov with the subject line: U.S. Route 63 realignment in Osage County.

-4. By traditional mail – Comments may be mailed to Missouri Department of Transportation, 1511 Missouri Boulevard, Jefferson City, MO 65109, postmarked by Sept.
+4. By traditional mail – Comments could be mailed to Missouri Department of Transportation, 1511 Missouri Boulevard, Jefferson City, MO 65109, postmarked by Sept.
 4, 2025.
 Please reference: U.S. Route 63 realignment in Osage County.

 milestone_icon